-On any given day helicopter performance is a function of many factors including the actual all-up weight (mass); ambient temperature; pressure altitude; effective wind speed component; and operating technique.
+On any given day, helicopter performance is a function of many factors including the actual all-up weight (mass); ambient temperature; pressure altitude; effective wind speed component; and operating technique.
 Other factors concerning the physical and airflow characteristics of the helideck and associated or adjacent structures have an impact.
-These factors should be taken into account in the determination of specific and general limitations which may be imposed in order to ensure adequate performance and safe operations.
+These factors should be taken into account in the determination of specific and general limitations, which may be imposed in order to ensure adequate performance and safe operations.
 It should also be noted that, following the instance of a helicopter engine failure, it may be necessary for the helicopter to descend below helideck level to gain sufficient speed to safely fly away or to land on the water; in both cases without striking the safety net/shelf or facility obstacles below the TLOF level.
 In certain circumstances it may be necessary to reduce helicopter operating weight (mass) (fuel or payload) to provide a safe operating area for the helicopter unless the issues above are addressed during the helideck design phase.

+4.3 Helideck Design Considerations

+4.3.1 Location

-4.3 Helideck Design Considerations 4.3.1 Location Before final location of the helideck is selected, obstruction clearances, personnel safety, and metocean conditions, as well as proximity of the obstacle-free sector relative to flammable materials, hot and cold gas discharges, flare or vent booms, and cooler discharges should be considered.
-As illustrated in Figure 1, the helideck should be located so that the TLOF and associated flight paths are as far as possible outside the influence of the hot and cold gas discharges, and turbulence effects in prevailing wind conditions.
+Before final location of the helideck is selected, obstruction clearances, personnel safety, and Metocean conditions, as well as proximity of the obstacle-free sector relative to flammable materials, hot and cold gas discharges, flare or vent booms, and cooler discharges should be considered.
+As illustrated in Figure 4.3.1, the helideck should be located so that the TLOF and associated flight paths are as far as possible outside the influence of the hot and cold gas discharges, and turbulence effects in prevailing wind conditions.
+See 4.4, 4.7 and 4.8 for additional guidance.

-Figure 1 - Helideck Orientation Based on Wind, Direction/Exhaust Discharges 4.3.2 Helideck (FATO, TLOF) Size 4.3.2.1 A helideck should be provided with one final approach and take-off area (FATO) co-located with a touchdown and lift-off area (TLOF).
-The TLOF may be any shape, but shall be of sufficient size to contain - a) a circle of diameter of not less than 1.0D of the largest helicopter the helideck is intended to serve; or - b) a circle of diameter of not less than 0.83D (see footnote 3) of the largest helicopter the helideck is intended to serve providing the TLOF is surrounded with a safety shelf.
+4.3.2 Helideck (FATO, TLOF) Size

+4.3.2.1 A helideck should be provided with one final approach and take-off area (FATO) co-located with a touchdown and liftoff area (TLOF).
+The TLOF may be any shape, but shall be of sufficient size to contain:

+a) A circle of diameter of not less than 1.0D of the largest helicopter the helideck is intended to serve providing the TLOF is surrounded with a 5 ft (1.5 m) safety net;

+or

+b) A circle of diameter of not less than 0.83D (see footnote 1) of the largest helicopter the helideck is intended to serve providing the TLOF is surrounded with a safety shelf.
 The TLOF together with the safety shelf must provide an area which can accommodate a circle with a diameter not less than 1.0D.
 For design loading, see 5.2.

-NOTE 1 - The size of the safety shelf or safety net should be at least 5 ft (1.5 m) wide (measured horizontally) around the perimeter: For design loading, see 5.2.7.
-NOTE 2 - If the design 1.0D value is more than 58.2 ft (17.9 m) the width of the safety shelf will need to be increased above the minimum of 5 ft (1.5 m) and/or the minimum design size of the TLOF increased so it is larger than 0.83D. $^{^{3}}$ 0.83D is approximately 1 rotor diameter (RD).
-1.0D can be estimated using the relationship 1.0D = 1.2 RD and 1 RD using the relationship 1 RD = 0.83D.
+Note 1: The size of the safety shelf or safety net and structure shall be 5 ft.
+(1.5 m) wide (measured horizontally from the outside of the perimeter to the outer edge of the net frame) around the perimeter, see figure 4.3.5.G: For design loading, see 5.2.7.

+Note 2: If the design 1.0D value is more than 58.2 ft.
+(17.9 m) the minimum design size of the TLOF may need to be increased so it is larger than 0.83D.

-4.3.2.2 Figure 2 shows a square helideck with a 1.0D FATO and 1.0D TLOF and Figure 3 shows a square helideck with a 1.0D FATO and 0.83D TLOF.
-On the figures, in addition to the positions of the FATO and TLOF and the limited obstacle sector (LOS) which shown with the touchdown/positioning marking, TLOF perimeter marking, and "H".
+4.3.2.2 Figure 4.3.2.A shows a square helideck with a 1.0D FATO and 1.0D TLOF and Figure 4.3.2.B shows a square helideck with a 1.0D FATO and 0.83D TLOF.
+In the figures, in addition to the positions of the FATO, TLOF, and the limited obstacle sector (LOS) the TDPM, TLOF perimeter marking, and "H" are shown.